 Fun fact: You can create a bullnose prop by cutting the tip of a pointy nose prop :) For example, you can get a 5045BN by removing the tip of a 6045 normal prop with a pair of scissors.

 Number of Blades

-For mini quad pilots, tri-blade propellers are equally popular as the two blades, they are commonly used in both racing and free-style flying.
+For mini quad pilots, 3-blade (or tri-blade) propellers are equally popular as the two blades, they are commonly used in both racing and free-style flying.
 Some people prefer triblades because it has more grip in the air.
 Basically, by adding more blade it’s effectively adding more surface area, and therefore it generates more thrust in the expense of higher current draw and more drag.